-- 1.2 These staff will receive Level 2 Safeguarding which is updated every two years.
-The Head of Student Services & Supported Education and key nominated staff are approved by Lincolnshire County Council and Lincolnshire Safeguarding Children's Board to provide bespoke in-house Level 2 Safeguarding training.
-Attendance is mandatory.
-The College Designated Safeguarding Leads are Level 3 Safeguarding trained. - 1.3 All Duty Managers will also be trained to Level 2 Safeguarding to ensure that there is always an appropriately trained member of staff available while students are on site. - 1.4 All Level 2 trained staff will be invited to attend Operational Safeguarding Meetings. - 1.4.1 The group has an agreed Terms of Reference. - 1.4.2 The Operational Safeguarding Group will be chaired by the Safeguarding Team Leader - 1.4.3 The group will meet at least once every half term. - 1.4.4 The group will share updates with regards to safeguarding issues.
+- 1.1 Nominated staff will have an increased level of responsibility for safeguarding they are namely: - The designated member of The Board of Corporation - The Strategic Safeguarding Leads for the College - The College Management Team including staff who carry out Duty Manager responsibilities. - The Safeguarding Team which includes nominated cross College staff - 1.2 The College Strategic Safeguarding Leads are Level 3 Safeguarding trained. - 1.3 All Duty Managers are Safeguarding trained to ensure that there is always an appropriately trained member of staff available while students are on site. - 1.4 A cross section of staff will be invited to Operational Safeguarding Meetings. - 1.4.1 The group will establish an agreed Terms of Reference. - 1.4.2 The Operational Safeguarding Group will be chaired by the Safeguarding Manager. - 1.4.3 The group will meet at least once every half term. - 1.4.4 The group will share updates with regards to safeguarding issues.
 They will also discuss complex cases to reinforce knowledge and practices and provide a supportive, confidential environment to discuss concerns. - 1.4.5 The group will invite relevant external support providers to keep themselves up to date with external support available to students.